openfl/lime/README.md

 Lime currently supports the following targets:

-    aether test windows
+    lime test windows
-    aether test mac
+    lime test mac
-    aether test linux
+    lime test linux
-    aether test neko
+    lime test neko
-    aether test html5
+    lime test html5
-    aether test flash
+    lime test flash

 Native builds must be built on the same operating system as the target.
-As supported in other versions of Lime, additional platforms (iOS, Android, BlackBerry, Tizen) will be restored in the near future.
+As supported in Lime legacy, additional platforms (iOS, Android, BlackBerry, Tizen) will be restored in the near future.